UPSC Political Science Optional Syllabus, Booklist & Preparation Strategy

 7. India and the Nuclear Question: Changing perceptions and policy.

-How To Prepare UPSC Political Science Syllabus for UPSC Mains
+How To Prepare UPSC Political Science Syllabus for UPSC Mains?

-As you may have seen, the Political Science optional syllabus is divided into two papers.
+The Political Science optional syllabus is divided into two papers.
 And each paper has two parts.
 Let’s understand how to prepare each of these sections:

 Booklist for Political Science Optional For UPSC